Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Abstract

 \section{Abstract}

-We introduce and study a new class of higher order differential operators defined on $\mathbb{R}^{n}$, which are built with H\"{o}rmander vector fields, homogeneous w.r.t. a family of dilations (but not left invariant w.r.t. any structure of Lie group) and have a structure such that a suitably lifted version of the operator is hypoelliptic.
+We introduce and study a new class of higher-order differential operators defined on $\mathbb{R}^{n}$, which are built with H\"{o}rmander vector fields, homogeneous w.r.t.\,a family of dilations (but not left-invariant w.r.t.\,any structure of Lie group) and have a structure such that a suitably lifted version of the operator is hypoelliptic.
 We call these operators \textquotedblleft generalized Rockland operators\textquotedblright.
 We prove that these operators are themselves hypoelliptic and, under a natural condition on the homogeneity degree, possess a global fundamental solution $\Gamma\left( x,y\right) $ which is jointly homogeneous in $\left( x,y\right) $ and satisfies sharp pointwise estimates.
-Our theory can be applied also to some higher order heat-type operators and their fundamental solutions.
+Our theory can be applied also to some higher-order heat-type operators and their fundamental solutions.